 One of the most important (even critical) issues church leaders face is the challenge of finding leaders to enable and fuel the growth of their ministries.
 Without a good supply of leaders, a church will find it very difficult to grow, increasing conversions and expanding its impact on the community and beyond.
-And, if the church is focused on reaching the un-churched, developing leaders often involves getting them across the line of faith first.
+And, if the church is focused on reaching the unchurched, developing leaders often involves getting them across the line of faith first.

-Here at my church, we’ve developed a process called Leadership Evangelism.
+Over the years we’ve developed a process called Leadership Evangelism.
 It’s basically a leadership development process for churches that attract at least as many (if not more) non-believing leaders as they do Christian leaders.

 Leadership Evangelism is defined as identifying non-Christians who have already proven themselves as leaders before their involvement in the church, helping them cross the line of faith and become gifted spiritual leaders.